How the halls got their names

 Stout Hall

-Thatcher Hall
+Thatcher Hall (now offices)

 Thatcher Hall was opened in 1925 as a women-only residence hall.
 It is named after Jessie Thatcher Bost, the first female graduate of OSU.
 She served as president of the Oklahoma A&M College Alumni Association.
 Today, Thatcher Hall is home to the ROTC.